 In Santa Clara County, the sellers choose the title and escrow company.
 Typically, that is done after the probate listing agreement is signed.
 In most other counties in California, the buyer chooses the title and escrow company.

 Every single experience I have had representing a buyer at this title company, the name shall not be disclosed, has been horrible.
-My experience has consistently been that buyer’s agents are treated like feca
+My experience has consistently been that buyer agents are treated like fecal matter.

 The escrow officer complained in email communications about all the work she had to do.
 These are head-scratching moments.
 The resistance of the escrow officer to do her job escaped me.